TL;DR • Proper deprovisioning of user access helps maintain algorithm integrity. • Neglecting this...

 By getting it right, we enhance algorithmic integrity.

 Disclaimer: The information in this article does not constitute legal advice.
 It may not be relevant to your circumstances.
 It may not be appropriate for high-risk use cases (e.g., as outlined in The Artificial Intelligence Act - Regulation (EU) 2024/1689, a.k.a. the EU AI Act).
-It was written for consideration in certain algorithmic contexts within banks and insurance companies, may not apply to other contexts, and may not be relevant to other types of organizations.
+It was written for consideration in certain algorithmic contexts within banks and insurance companies, may not apply to other contexts, and may not be relevant to other types of organisations.